Close

 Peers

 At university, you are sharing a campus with a range of students all studying different courses.
-That can be fun, exciting and challenging.
-On the other hand, business schools are considered to be excellent places for networking, because everyone you meet is there with a career in business as their end goal.
+That can be fun and exciting.
+On the other hand, business schools are excellent places for networking, because everyone you meet is there with a career in business as their end goal.

 Research

 The requirement for universities to undertake research across a diverse range of fields often means they need to divert money to fund that research.
-A report by the Grattan Institute found that [Australian] “universities earn up to $3.2 billion more from students than they spend on teaching and have powerful incentives to spend the extra money on research.” *
+According to the ANU Reporter , “Universities [in Australia] now spend more on research (using international student fees) than the government.”

 So, which one is the right fit for you?